Zero Tolerance (magazine)

-It was launched in 2004 by Lisa Macey (formerly publisher of Terrorizer Magazine) and Leon Macey (of experimental UK extreme metal band Mithras).
-The magazine is edited by Lisa Macey.
+Lisa, formerly the editor and publisher of Terrorizer magazine, launched Zero Tolerance after she left Terrorizer in early 2004 due to differences with the magazine's new owner over its direction.
+Leon is a member of the experimental UK extreme metal band Mithras.
 Previous editors are Nathan T. Birk, Calum Harvie and Lee du-Caine.

 Alongside interviews with bands, reviews, news and a metal crossword, industry features with visual artists, directors, music producers and the like have been regular in Zero Tolerance Magazine since its launch in 2004 and the magazine has been home to interviews with the likes of HR Giger, Dan Seagrave, John Carpenter and Andy Sneap.

-Contributors, referred to as "The Panel", hail from the UK, North America, continental Europe, and Australia.
+Contributors, referred to as "The Panel", hail from the UK, Ireland, North America, continental Europe, and Australia.
 Notable regular contributors include Chris Kee, Alan Averill (also known as Nemtheanga of Primordial), John Norby, Olivier 'Zoltar' Badin, Jose Carlos Santos, Will Pinfold, Geoff Birchenall, Graham Matthews, John Mincemoyer, Paul Carter - who is also involved in the commercial side of the magazine - and more.
+Dan Lilker (ex-Brutal Truth, Nuclear Assault) was a contributor to the magazine in the 2000s.
+Alex S. Johnson wrote the "Shock Opera" horror music column for six issues and wrote several cover stories including Strapping Young Lad.
+His final contribution was "Blues For Lucifer," an interview with Electric Wizard that appeared in Issue 082.